A Guide to the U.S. Joint Commission's National Patient Safety Goals

 Goal 9: Reduce the Risk of Patient Harm Resulting from Falls

-Up to a million people a year fall while in the hospital, but research shows that up to a third of those falls can be prevented.
-Research has found small changes such as lowering hospital beds, locking bed wheels, improving lighting, and using non-skid handrails can help reduce the instance of such falls.
-Simple changes to policy, such as instituting a fall-prevention kit, can save the increased cost and increased length of a patient’s stay that may result from an in-hospital fall.
+According to AHRQ, up to a million people a year fall while in the hospital, but research shows that up to a third of those falls can be prevented.
+Small changes such as lowering hospital beds, locking bed wheels, improving lighting, and using non-skid handrails can help reduce the occurrence of such falls.
+Simple adjustments to policy, such as instituting a fall-prevention kit, can save the increased cost and increased length of a patient’s stay that may result from an in-hospital fall.

 Goal 14: Prevent Healthcare-Associated Pressure Ulcers

-The National Patient Safety goals aspire to mitigate this problem by having care providers assess and periodically reassess each resident patient’s risk for developing a pressure ulcer, as well as any further action necessary to address any identified risks.
+The National Patient Safety goals aspire to reduce HAPIs by having care providers assess and periodically reassess each resident patient’s risk for developing a pressure ulcer, as well taking any further action necessary to address any identified risks.

 Goal 15: Identify Patient and Resident Safety Risks